 If this all seems overly complicated for you at this stage, that’s understandable, but the whole concept is actually very simple once you comprehend and memorize a few key details about the harmonic field.

 Let’s go straight to the point and go over the chords that exist in the key of G Major, we’ll then let’s talk about the theory behind them, and check a few examples of progressions using these chords.
+If you want more in this series, check out our article about chord key charts.

 Want to learn more about music theory?